polkadot-fellows/RFCs/text/0150-voting-while-delegating.md

 ### New Data & Runtime Logic

-The [Voting Enum](https://github.com/paritytech/polkadot-sdk/blob/939fc198daaf5e8ae319419f112dacbc1ea7aefe/substrate/frame/conviction-voting/src/vote.rs#L256-L264) is first collapsed, as there's no longer a distinction between the variants.
+The [Voting Enum](https://github.com/paritytech/polkadot-sdk/blob/939fc198daaf5e8ae319419f112dacbc1ea7aefe/substrate/frame/conviction-voting/src/vote.rs#L256-L264) is first consolidated, as there's no longer a distinction between the variants.
 Then a `(poll index -> retracted votes count)` data item would be added to the user's voting data stored in [VotingFor](https://github.com/paritytech/polkadot-sdk/blob/939fc198daaf5e8ae319419f112dacbc1ea7aefe/substrate/frame/conviction-voting/src/lib.rs#L165).
 This would keep track of the per poll balance that has been clawed back from the user by those delegating to them.

 The implementation must allow for the `(poll index -> retracted votes)` data to exist even if the user does not currently have a vote for that poll.
 A simple example that highlights the necessity is as follows: A delegator votes first, then the delegate does.
 If the delegator is not allowed to create the retracted votes data on the delegate, the tally count would be corrupted when the delegate votes.